January 2007

 Back to the earphones, I purchased mine at Radio Shak.
 They run about $39 and work great.
 I strongly suggest that you go high quality and get a set that covers both ears.
 I’ve tried other types (the kind with one ear pad), but too much background noise gets through.
 You will also want a set that allows you to adjust the sound level.

-Many gadgets promise huge savings in time (such as computers).
+Many gadgets promise huge savings in time.
 My little set of earphones deliver those savings every day.

 ~~~~~~~~~~~~~~~~~~~~~~~

-Normally, we’d be taking a trek down our long driveway, over the creek, and then up to the road about this time to collect our daily mail.
-However, I don’t think that will be happening today.
-But I do want to say a little something about mail.
 It’s one of those things that can pile up quickly if not attended to, growing into a formidable mountain by week’s end.
-Why let that happen when it’s so easy to deal with the minute it comes through the door.
+Why let that happen when it’s so easy to deal with mail the minute it comes through the door.

 Here is my daily routine that you can adapt to your circumstances.